“FinTech”, a word originally created by combining “Finance” and “Technology”, was once an esoteric

 to register with the JFSA in order to provide Electronic Payment Intermediate Services.
 Electronic Payment Intermediate Service

-Providers may be defined broadly enough to include intermediaries between financial institutions and customers, such as entities
+Providers are defined broadly enough to include intermediaries between financial institutions and customers, such as entities

 using IT to communicate payment instructions to banks based on the entrustment from customers or entities using IT to provide

 customers with information about their financial accounts held by banks.
 The amendments including relevant subordinate regulations have come into force on June 1, 2018.